MohithJagannadham/SuperCompressor/README.md

 Bash
 cmake --build build
-Upon a successful 100% compilation, this generates two runnable binaries inside the ./build folder: compressor.exe and run_tests.exe.
+Upon a successful 100% compilation, this generates two runnable binaries inside the ./build folder: compressor (or compressor.exe) and run_tests (or run_tests.exe).

 Detailed Usage
+Run the executable from the build directory.
+The tool requires explicit flags for the action, input, output, and chosen algorithm.

+0. Generate a Large Test Payload (Optional)
+To test the compression scaling with a substantial file size, you can generate a large payload using your terminal (requires a testcase.txt file in your root directory):

+PowerShell (Windows):

+PowerShell
+1..5000 | ForEach-Object { Get-Content testcase.txt } | Set-Content massive_payload.txt
+Bash (Linux/macOS):

+Bash
+for i in {1..5000}; do cat testcase.txt >> massive_payload.txt; done
 1. Compiling with Performance Metrics
-Run the tool with the --compress or --decompress action flags, specify the target paths, choose your algorithm (huffman or lzw), and pass the --stats flag to profile the execution metrics:
+Run the tool with the --compress action flag, specify the target paths, choose your algorithm (huffman or lzw), and pass the --stats flag to profile the execution metrics:

 Bash
-./build/compressor --compress --input massive_payload.txt --output massive.bin --algo lzw --stats
+./build/compressor --compress --input massive_payload.txt --output archive.bin --algo lzw --stats
 Example Output:

 Plaintext